ralna/GALAHAD/doc/Julia/rst-dir/struct_sbls_control_type.rst

 	Int32 max_col

-maximum number of nonzeros in a column of :math:`A` for Schur-complement factorization
+maximum number of nonzeros in a column of $A$ for Schur-complement factorization

 .. index:: pair: variable; scaling
 .. _doxid-structsbls__control__type_1a26f0572eeeaa419eabb09dc89c00b89d: